-18. If the boat nominated to this concession is involved in an incident that results in an injury to, or the death of, a marine mammal, the concession holder must:
+- 19. If the boat nominated to this concession is involved in an incident that results in an injury to, or the death of, a marine mammal, the concession holder must: - a. comply with any AFMA direction provided in writing regarding High Pathogenicity Avian influenza before handling dead or alive marine mammals; - b. either: - i. if the marine mammal is injured, ensure that the marine mammal is given as much assistance as is practicable; or - ii. if the marine mammal is dead, provide whatever assistance is necessary for the observer to: - take photographs or video footage of the dead marine mammal; and - collect any other data, or make any other observations, requested by AFMA.

-- a. either: - i. if the mammal is injured ensure that the marine mammal is given as much assistance as is practicable; or - ii. if the mammal is dead, - a. provide whatever assistance is necessary for the observer to: - i. take photographs or video footage of the dead mammal; and - ii. while meeting any boat food safety requirements established by the Australian Department of Agriculture, Water and the Environment, keep whatever parts of the carcass the observer believes are necessary; and - iii. collect any other data, or make any other observations, requested by AFMA; and - b. discharge the remains of the carcass from the boat in a manner that does not attract birds or mammals to the boat; - b. report the interaction to the observer on board the boat about the incident, and allow the observer to observe the consequences of the incident; and - c.
-Notify AFMA in writing about the interaction within 24 hours after the incident. - 19.
-The concession holder has not complied with the above paragraph unless AFMA has replied in writing within 72 hours from when the report was sent, stating that the holder's transmission has been fully received.
+- c. discharge the remains of the carcass from the vessel in a manner that does not attract seabirds or mammals to the vessel; - d. immediately report the interaction to the observer on board the vessel, and allow the observer to observe the consequences of the incident; and - e. report the interaction to AFMA via email AntarcticReporting@afma.gov.au within 24 hours after the incident. - 20.
+The concession holder is not taken to have complied with the above paragraph unless AFMA has replied in writing within 72 hours, stating that the holder's transmission has been fully received.
 The concession holder must re-send the report if AFMA has not replied in writing within 72 hours.